By: Boxer Exteriors • May 12, 2025 • 11 min. read

 Consequences of Ignoring Roof Repairs

-Ignoring hail damage can lead to severe consequences, including chronic leaks that may cause structural damage and mold growth.
+Ignoring hail damage can lead to severe consequences, including chronic leaks that may cause structural damage and mould growth.
 Additionally, insurance companies may view delayed claims or repairs as negligence, potentially denying future claims related to unaddressed hail damage.
-Regular inspections and timely repairs are crucial for maintaining the integrity and performance of your roof in Illinois’s often harsh weather conditions.
+Regular inspections and timely repairs are crucial for maintaining the integrity and performance of your roof in the Chicagoland area’s often harsh weather conditions.

 Navigating the complexities of insurance coverage after a hailstorm can be daunting.
 Typically, most homeowner policies cover hail damage to roofs as it constitutes a peril that can significantly compromise a home’s structural integrity.
 However, there are critical time limits for filing claims—usually within one year of the hail event—to ensure coverage eligibility.
-Homeowners in Illinois are advised to:
+Homeowners in the Chicagoland area are advised to document damage promptly and contact their insurer as soon as possible:

 - Document Everything: Take pictures and note the extent of the damage immediately.